-Metric Description Rating Main reason 1 Promptness and accuracy of core financial transactions Metric satisfied but steps to be taken to strengthen The Trustees to continue to monitor SLAs for payments out 2 Quality of record keeping Metric satisfied but steps to be taken to strengthen The Trustees should finalise their Cyber Risk policy 3 Appropriateness of the default investment strategy Metric satisfied The Trustees believe that the requirements of this metric have been met 4 Quality of investment governance Metric satisfied The Trustees believe that the requirements of this metric have been met 5 Level of trustee knowledge, understanding and skills to operate the pension scheme effectively Metric satisfied but steps to be taken to strengthen The Trustees should consider evaluating the effectiveness of the Board at least annually 6 Quality of communication with scheme members Metric satisfied The Trustees believe that the requirements of this metric have been met 7 Effectiveness of management of conflicts of interest Metric satisfied The Trustees believe that the requirements of this metric have been met
+Metric Description Rating Main reason 1.
+Promptness and accuracy of core financial transactions Metric satisfied but steps to be taken to strengthen The Trustees to continue to monitor Aviva's SLAs for payments out as these had not been previously actioned within agreed timescales 2.
+Quality of record keeping Metric satisfied The Trustees believe that the requirements of this metric have been met 3.
+Appropriateness of the default investment strategy Metric satisfied The Trustees believe that the requirements of this metric have been met 4.
+Quality of investment governance Metric satisfied The Trustees believe that the requirements of this metric have been met 5.
+Level of trustee knowledge, understanding and skills to operate the pension scheme effectively Metric satisfied The Trustees believe that the requirements of this metric have been met 6.
+Quality of communication with scheme members Metric satisfied The Trustees believe that the requirements of this metric have been met 7.
+Effectiveness of management of conflicts of interest Metric satisfied The Trustees believe that the requirements of this metric have been met